 14. Commission the building

 Getting the design right is a good start.
 The completed house is not the finish though.
-Making sure that the the various systems work is where you end.
+Making sure that the various systems work is where you end.
 Just because you know there is some insulation doesn’t mean it’s airtight.
 All those things and more need to be tested at the end of the building process.
+Blower door test is what we recommend.

 15. Be smart and save time & money